DiplomadoDesarrolloSoftwareMovilBasico/f_getx_web_service_template/README.md

 A template of the use of HTTP package with the GetX library

-Work on HomePage, NewsController and Use case
+Work on HomePage, EmptyView, LoadedView, NewsController and Use case

 Private:
 https://github.com/augustosalazar/f_getx_news_reader